Azure/azure-sdk-for-net/sdk/datadog/Azure.ResourceManager.Datadog/README.md

-# Microsoft Azure Datadog Management client library for .NET
+# Microsoft Azure Datadog management client library for .NET

 Microsoft Azure Datadog is a monitoring and analytics platform for large-scale applications.
 It encompasses infrastructure monitoring, application performance monitoring, log management, and user-experience monitoring.